Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: The analytical chemical Jacobian for QSS-reduced chemistries

 \subsubsection{Validation}

-In this section, the symbolic AJ is validated using the same 0D tests as the ones reported in Sec.~\ref{sec:jac_simp}.
+The symbolic AJ is first validated using the 0D tests starting from the same 100 random initial conditions as the ones reported in Sec.~\ref{sec:jac_simp}.
 Figure~\ref{fig:symb_stats} shows the accuracy of the symbolic AJ evaluation in terms of the relative Frobenius error (Eq.~\ref{eq:frobErr}).
-The Frobenius error is several orders of magnitude lower than the one shown for the simplified AJ (Fig.~\ref{fig:nosymb_stab_stats}).
+The Frobenius error is several orders of magnitude lower than the one shown for the simplified AJ (Fig.~\ref{fig:nosymb_stab_stats}). \revone{A separate study in~\ref{sec:conv} shows that the error between the symbolic and the finite difference Jacobian can be attributed to the discretization errors in the construction of the finite difference Jacobian.}

-Next, the same 0D integrations as in Sections~\ref{sec:jac_simp} are reproduced with the symbolic AJ.
-The stability domain (domain over which the ODE integrator did not take more than 10000 ODE integration steps) of the symbolic construction is the same as that of the finite differences one, and the errors incurred follow the same trend with respect to substep sizes and tolerances.
+Next, the same 108 0D ignitions as in Sec.~\ref{sec:jac_simp} are reproduced with the symbolic AJ.
+The stability domain (domain over which the ODE integrator converged in less than 7200s) of the symbolic construction is the same as that of the finite differences one, and the errors incurred follow the same trend with respect to substep sizes and tolerances (Fig.~\ref{fig:symb_stab}).

-Finally, the accuracy of the symbolic AJ is evaluated by estimating ignition delay values for the same $108$ initial conditions that were described and used in Sec.~\ref{sec:lin}.
-This tests is distinct that the 0D test ran in Sec.~\ref{sec:needJac} meant to highlight the solver robustness, and the 0D test ran in Sec.~\ref{sec:jac_simp} meant to ensure appropriate computation of the chemical Jacobian.
-The ignition delay error is reported in terms of the rescaled mean absolute error as defined in Eq.~\ref{eq:ignErr}.